What is counselling?

 For more information, please see some additional resources below:

 • The terms ‘counselling’, ‘psychotherapy’ and ‘therapy’ are often used interchangeably as they have a shared purpose of using talking a form of emotional support.
-‘Therapy’ can present an umbrella term used for both counselling and psychotherapy and practitioners will often refer to themselves as ‘therapists’ whilst practicing either counselling or psychotherapy, or both.
+‘Therapy’ can present an umbrella term used for both counselling and psychotherapy, and practitioners will often refer to themselves as ‘therapists’ whilst practicing either counselling or psychotherapy, or both.
 Some suggest that counselling differs from psychotherapy as counselling can often involve shorter-term work, focused on a particular challenge, whereas psychotherapy can present a more long-term in-depth exploration of who you are and the patterns within your life.
 Some practitioners also attribute the terms ‘counselling’ and ‘psychotherapy’ to the counselling theory they have studied and work in alignment to.
 However, in general, the three terms hold the same meaning.
 It is always important to check with a therapist what type of support they offer and whether this fits with the support you are looking for.

 • Person-centred counselling originates from the work of Carl Rogers in the mid 1900s and is a humanistic approach.